Dr Michael Dizon

 - Julia Werner, “The Interaction between Copyright, Neighbouring Rights and International Rights Management in the Digital Age: Past, Present and Future of Music Licensing” (PhD)

 Michael has conducted and published research on law and technology topics such as encryption, hacking, information security, cybercrime, intellectual property, and technology regulation.

 Cyber Security; Law; Technology

-information and communications technology (ICT) law; ICT security and cybercrime laws; socio-legal studies; legal research and writing;
+ICT law; cybersecurity and cybercrime laws; socio-legal studies; legal research and writing;

 Dizon, M. (2022).
 Submission on New Zealand’s written statement to the second session of the UN Cybercrime Treaty negotiations.

 Dizon, M. A. C. (2022).
 Social conceptions versus legal protections of privacy and information security in the context of encryption.
 Information and Communications Technology Law. doi:10.1080/13600834.2022.2088063

 Dizon, M. A. C., & Upson, P. J. (2021).
 Laws of encryption: An emerging legal framework.
 Computer Law & Security Review, 43, 105635. doi:10.1016/j.clsr.2021.105635 Open Access version: https://hdl.handle.net/10289/14722

 Dizon, M. (2021).
 A socio-legal analysis of the conceptions of privacy and information security in relation to the laws of encryption.
 In Socio-Legal Studies Association 2021 Annual Conference.
 Cardiff.

 Find more research publications by Michael Dizon

 Contact DetailsEmail: [email protected]